Foraging Tuition and Private Bookings

 “…thanks for giving us the confidence to find and pick such delicious mushrooms!
 We are now getting enough to put chanterelles, hedgehog mushrooms and giant puffballs on our menu – but we keep the ceps for ourselves!
 The best thing is that after a 3 hour session with you we can now harvest our own little patches year after year!” – Helen, Owner and Head Chef, House O’Hill Hotel, Bargrennan.

-Please email Mark on firstname.lastname@example.org to discuss your requirements.
+Please email Mark on firstname.lastname@example.org for an information sheet and to discuss your specific requirements.

 “We had a fabulous time last Sunday – I still can’t believe that we were all outside in that filthy weather for nearly 4 hours – kids and all – and completely absorbed.
 No doubt, helped by cha-cha bomb and sloe gin!!!
 And delicious fruit leathers and hogweed seed cake.
 Feedback is only the highest praise.
 You are so knowledgeable, and such a good communicator, and your cooking and drink mixing legendary!
 We are so lucky that you came to our patch to show us what is on our doorstep and treat us to the most delicious and imaginative food and drink.
 Thanks so much for dealing with weather and location without fuss.
 Everyone I have spoken to since Sunday thought it was the BEST DAY EVER!!
 And so it was!
 They all thought you – and your cooking – were brilliant, and were all amazed by what we found.
 Those who had less of an expectation of what it was all about were totally blown away; but equally those to whom I had explained in more detail or are already keen foragers, were equally blown away by how much they learned and how engrossing it was.